mesosphere-backup/oscon-smack-stack/lab2-deploy-smack-technologies.md

 ## Excute the SMACK Script

-First, change into the `1.11` folder:
+1. First, change into the `1.11` folder:

 `cd 1.11`

-Next execute the script and follow the prompts:
+2. Next execute the script and follow the prompts:

 `./install-smack.sh`

 This process will take several minutes.

+The script will install Cassandra, Kafka, and Spark.
+Through the prompts you will also get familiar with the DC/OS CLI.

 ## Conclusion